 On October 10, 2017, we entered into a purchase agreement (the "Prior Purchase Agreement") and a Registration Rights Agreement (the "Prior Registration Rights Agreement") with Lincoln Park Capital Fund, LLC ("LPC").
 Pursuant to the Prior Purchase Agreement, LPC agreed to subscribe for up to \$13,500,000 of our common shares over the 30-month term of the Prior Purchase Agreement.
 As a result of the Merger, the Prior Purchase Agreement was terminated.
-In this prospectus, we refer to the aggregate of 300,000 common shares issued to LPC pursuant to the Prior Purchase Agreement since December 31, 2017 and prior to the Merger as the "Prior LPC Issuances."
+In the period between December 31, 2018 and the Merger, we issued an aggregate of 300,000 common shares to LPC pursuant to the Prior Purchase Agreement.